-- 3. Building permits shall be distributed twice per year, half starting on the first business day of January and the remaining permits starting on the first business day in June.
-Every applicant may be issued one (1) building permit until the total available number of permits for that period have been issued. - 4.
+- 3. Building permits shall be distributed in April and October.
+Beginning on April 15, 50% of the total available permits may be issued for that calendar year.
+Beginning on October 15 the remaining building permits for that calendar year may be issued.
+Every applicant may be issued one (1) building permit until the total available number of permits for that period have been issued.
+Applications for building permits issued beginning on April 15 shall be received no later than March 15.
+Applications for building permits issued beginning on October 15 shall be received no later than September 15.
+If, after the issuance period there are any remaining building permits, the Town may continue to accept building permit applications.
+The permits may continue to be issued one per applicant until all permits for that period have been issued. - 4.
 The number of Building Permits that may be issued by the Town of Brookline in any calendar year shall be limited to the following formula:

-(Current Population NRPC Region Average Growth Rate) / 10 (to determine the average annual growth rate from the 10-year average) / (Average Number of People per house) = Number of Building Permits per calendar year.
+(Current Population \ NRPC Region Average Growth Rate) / 10 (to determine the average annual growth rate from the 10-year average) / (Average Number of People per house) = Number of Building Permits per calendar year.
 If the formula does not result in a whole number, the number shall be rounded up.